 Luckily, there is a smart software, called App Cleaner & Uninstaller, that uninstalls applications easily in less than a minute.

 Return to the main app window.
-Select Unity and MonoDevelop applications from the list.
-All the system files and folders related to these apps will be selected.
+Select Unity application from the list.
+All the system files and folders related to this apps will be selected.
 Click the Remove button.

 In the confirmation window, preview the files for removal and click the Remove button.